 $\mathsf{Game_4}$.
-The challenge phase of this game uses the similar modifications implemented in $\mathsf{Game_2}$ for the $\mathcal{O}_{pS}$ oracle.
-That is, using the extracted witness $w$, this game first uses the $\mathsf{Sig}$ algorithm to construct a valid full signature $\mathsf{\Sigma}$, which it then transforms into a pre-signature with the help of the online extractor $\mathcal{E}$ and the zero-knowledge proof simulator $\mathcal{S}$.
-Hence, this game is indistinguishable from the previous game, and it follows that
+In this game, the challenge phase employs similar modifications implemented in $\mathsf{Game_2}$ for the $\mathcal{O}_{pS}$ oracle.
+Specifically, the game begins by generating a valid full signature $\mathsf{\Sigma}$ using the $\mathsf{Sig}$ algorithm and subsequently converts $\mathsf{\Sigma}$ into a pre-signature with the help of the extracted witness $w$ and $\mathcal{A}_{\mathsf{SIDH}}$.
+Additionally, the game computes the zero-knowledge proof in the same manner as described in $\mathsf{Game_2}$.
+Consequently, the same arguments apply here as well.
+Thus, this game is indistinguishable from the previous one, and it follows that